RefaelBeker7/publish-python-package/README.md

 > If need update then run: python -m pip install --upgrade py_package

-4. Use the python script file named test.py, run the script while still in the virtual Python environment.
+4. Use the python script named `tests/test_tempertaure.py`, run the script while still in the virtual Python environment.

 ## Using the publish Python package